Understanding JWT: How It Works, Use Cases, and Best Practices

 • Signing ≠ Encryption: Signing ensures the token wasn’t changed.
 Encryption hides the data.

-• By default, JWTs are signed using a secret key or private/public key pair.
+• JWTs are typically signed using a secret or private/public key pair.

-• The server uses the signature to verify that the token is legit and hasn’t been tampered with.
+• The server uses the signature to verify the token’s integrity.

-• If you need to hide the data (e.g. for tokens traveling through insecure channels), you’d need to implement JWT encryption using JWE.
+• If you need to hide the payload data, use JWT encryption with JWE.

 Post a Comment